 Value-based Care models, such as the Certified Community Behavioral Health Clinic (CCBHC) program, are driving the human services community to integrate behavioral, social, and physical care in a collaborative way.
 Are you ready to take part?

 Change in healthcare is constant and, at times, uncertain.
 In today’s world, there seem to be even more questions: What is the future of the Affordable Care Act (ACA)?
 What changes can we expect with the American Health Care Act (AHCA)?
 Will there be new limitations?
 What about effects on the community, the providers, and consumers — or potentially, parity?
 There are some things which are certain: human services organizations will continue to be required to integrate with local health systems and other community-based providers.

-Join Monica Oss, Chief Executive Officer at OPEN MINDS, and Kevin Scalia, Executive Vice President of Corporate Development at Netsmart, on June 1st at 2:00pm ET for “Policy Update & Foundations Of Value-based Care,” a discussion of current and potential policies and their convergence with value-based care.
+Join Monica Oss, Chief Executive Officer at OPEN MINDS, and Scott Green, Senior Vice President of CareGuidance™ at Netsmart, on June 1st at 2:00pm ET for “Policy Update & Foundations Of Value-based Care,” a discussion of current and potential policies and their convergence with value-based care.

 You’ll also learn the answers to foundational value-based care questions such as: